madprops/airc/README.md

 mybot: Indeed, it's a nice day.
 ```

-This is an alternative form to make the bot respond which might make sense in some cases.
+This is an alternative way to make the bot respond which might make sense in some cases.

 ---